JonathanFRocha/trybe-exercises/README.md

 # Trybe

-This repository contains all the learning activities developed by _[Jonathan Ferreira Rocha] (https://www.linkedin.com/in/jonathan-ferreira-rocha)_ while studying at [Trybe] (https://www.betrybe.com/): rocket:
+This repository contains all the learning activities developed by _[Jonathan Ferreira Rocha](https://www.linkedin.com/in/jonathan-ferreira-rocha)_ while studying at [Trybe](https://www.betrybe.com/) :rocket:

 _"Trybe is a school of the future for anyone who wants to improve their lives and build a successful career in technology, where people only need to pay when they get a good job."_